mlambert125/new-java-curriculum/content/git-collab/_index.md

 You already know how to do most of these steps from previous chapters, but let's take a closer look at the steps involved in creating and reviewing a pull request on GitHub.

+### Check for Understanding

+- What is the purpose of creating a separate branch for each feature or bug fix in the feature branch workflow?

+    Answer: Creating separate branches allows multiple people to work on different features simultaneously without interfering with each other's work.

+- What are the steps involved in the feature branch workflow for collaborating on a Git project?

+    Answer: The steps are: Clone the repository, create a new branch, make changes, stage and commit changes, push the branch to GitHub, open a pull request, code review, merge the pull request, delete the feature branch, and update the local main branch.

 ## Creating a Pull Request

 A pull request (PR) is a way to propose changes to a codebase and request that those changes be reviewed and merged into the main branch.
 Pull requests are a key feature of GitHub and facilitate collaboration and code review.

+A pull request always refers to a specific branch in a repository.
+In the feature branch workflow, a pull request is created to merge a feature branch into the main branch.
+The branch related to the pull request should be as small as possible while still being a complete unit of work.
+This makes it easier for reviewers to understand and review the changes.

+The title of a pull request should be concise and descriptive, summarizing the changes made.
+The description should provide more detail about the changes, why they were made, and any relevant context or information for reviewers.

 To create a pull request on GitHub, follow these steps: